 Pillars of Ashoka

-Ashoka the Great renounced violence, converted to Buddhism, and started a number of projects to improve the lot of the poor, the aged and the widowed.
-In addition he put up pillars all over his empire, often in city-squares and along major thoroughfares, on which he explained his policies and his aspirations.
+Ashoka the Great, 304-232 BCE, renounced violence, converted to Buddhism, and started a number of projects to improve the lot of the poor, the aged and the widowed.
+In addition he put up pillars all over his empire, often in city-squares or along major thoroughfares, on which he explained his policies and his aspirations.
 Today there are still 33 of these pillars left.
-Darius, the king of Persia, had put up similar pillars where he had boasted about the number of enemies he had killed in battle.
-But Ashoka’s pillars invert this message.
-His pillars express his promise to rule his people with compassion and benevolence, to renounce violence and make sure that everyone of his subject were happy and well fed.
+Darius, the king of Persia, had put up similar monuments where he had boasted about the battles he had won and the number of enemies he had killed.
+But Ashoka invert this message.
+His pillars express his promise to rule his people with compassion and benevolence, to renounce violence and make sure that everyone of his subjects was happy and well fed.
 The text is written in a colloquial style, using local languages instead of the Sanskrit employed at court.
 The pillars were also a way of spreading his presence throughout the empire, uniting it, and making every subject aware of who their ruler was.

 History of Philosophy without Any Gaps: “Kautilya and Ashoka”